 the bottom inside the mirror house and are part of the mirror catch assembly.

 First open the camera by lifting the outer shell off the camera.
 This can be done by sliding both bottom catches (photo 2) to "O".
 To separate inner from outer case grasp camera firmly with your left hand with your left thumb next to the hinged lens door.
 With your right hand open, place the finger nail of your right thumb in the slit 1 cm right under the hinged door and pull.
 The inner case will drop in your right hand.

 Before starting one thing that needs to be taken care of.

 You may ruin this camera if you do not respect the roll film type.
 It has to be the 120 type spool with the bigger hole at the end of the spool.
 The picture below shows the one with the wooden pivot is the right one.
 The other spool would not fit exactly into the film holder reason why the camera would not fit anymore into the housing.
 Trying to close the camera with force may lead to oust the mirror house which disables the release of the mirror.

-Pull bulb release lever (I) to make sure shutter is released.
-Close cover slide bottom catches R to (O) open.
+Slide cover catches W to (O) open.
 Separate inner from outer case.
 Open

 We skip determining the correct speed number and focusing to continue with

-Unlike the traditional Graflex focal plane shutter which has 6 slits and 6 different tensions, the National has a focal plane shutter which travels always at the same speed.
-The shutter speed can be controlled by changing the width of the slit.
-On the inside of the cover you'll find a quite interesting exposure calculator using variables such as the Time of Day, Dull Hazy of Bright and the months of the year for groups, portraits, street landscape etc, etc. Inside the pop up hood there is a build in magnifier for fine tuning the focused image on the ground glass.
+Unlike the traditional pre-war Graflex focal plane shutter which has 6 different roller spring tensions and the Speed Graphic Pacemaker which has only 2, the National has a focal plane shutter which travels always at the same speed.
+The exposure time can be controlled just by changing the width of the slit.
+On the inside of the top cover you'll find a quite interesting exposure calculator using variables such as the Time of Day, Dull Hazy of Bright and the months of the year for groups, portraits, street landscape etc, etc. Inside the pop up hood there is a build in magnifier for fine tuning the focused image on the ground glass.

 The world of Graflex